Menu

 Also note that in the specialized HVAC group of Damatajhiz, all the DamaTajhiz air washers are only sold in bulk.
 Therefore, if you want to wholesale any of these products, contact us.

-Location of Air Washer Installation
+Air Washer Installation Location

 Selecting an appropriate location for installing the air washer, whether for residential or industrial units, is a critical issue that must meet certain requirements.
 Before installing an air washer, the following important yet simple points should be considered: